-- Contribute to Beloved Community’s learning agenda, especially as it relates to facilitated partner support.
+- Contribute to Beloved Community’s learning agenda, especially as it relates to consulting, facilitating and client-facing work.

-- Write and present conference and community talks on the outcomes of Beloved facilitation/partnership.
+- Write and present conference and community talks on the outcomes of Beloved facilitation/consulting.

 - Experience building, customizing, or personalizing professional learning experiences for adult audiences.

-- A background in anti-racism work, education, D&I, equity, or leadership development where you were able to assess an understanding of diversity, equity, and inclusion.
+- A background in anti-racism work, education, D&I, equity, or human capital where you were able to assess an understanding of diversity, equity, and inclusion.

 - A deep understanding of the theories of belongingness, intersectionality, and critical race theory.